wp-plugins/wp-referral-light/readme.txt

 * Real-time reporting
 * Unlimited referrals, unlimited referred users
 * Statistical summaries
-* Built-in shortcodes (for referral links and banners)
+* Built-in shortcodes (for downline, referral links and banners)

 You can find more details about the premium version at http://markessence.com/blog/demo/wp-referral/